Julien Paluku Kahongya

 Julien Paluku Kahongya (born 13 December 1968) is a Congolese politician.
 He served as the governor of the province of North Kivu from 27 January 2007 to 22 February 2019.
+On June 21, 2023, he founded the political grouping Alliance bloc 50 (A/B50).
+Named after the Boeing B-50 Superfortress, the A/B50 wants to "bomb" poverty, corruption, bad governance, and everything that hinders the development of the DRC.
+The group also advocates for a strong, prosperous, and united Congo, as well as the implementation of decentralization, which it believes heralds development from the ground up.
+At its founding, the group included eight parties.

 Early life

 Paluku's father, Paluku Kyavuyirwe, was born in the territory of Lubero.
 Paluku attended primary school at Nyamitwitwi (Rutshuru) and high school at Nyamilima (Rutshuru).
 He graduated from the College of Rural Development in Bukavu in 1993 and obtained a master's degree in Community Health at the Free University of the Great Lake Region, Campus of Butembo in 2005.

 He taught at Nyamilima from 1988 to 1989 and in Goma from 1994 to 1998.
 He is a former member of the Union pour la Démocratie et le Progrès Social.

 Career

 In 1996, when AFDL entered Goma on Friday 1 November, Paluku was a teacher at Mikeno College.
-At “Liberation”, he attended a training seminar on the management of the country.
+At "Liberation", he attended a training seminar on the management of the country.
 He then participated in the second year of military training at the training center of Rumangabo.

 After this training, he became leader of the provincial office of AFDL, in charge of ideology, and at the same time the coordinating secretary of the political and military managerial staff of that organization.

 In August 1998, he joined the Congolese gathering for Democracy (RCD).
 In October 1998, he was posted to Lubero as the territory assistant administrator in charge of administration.

 In May 1999, RCD broke into parts and Lubero became a territory of RCD-ML.
 He was appointed at the electoral commission secretariat to organize the elections of the mayor of the new town of Butembo.

-In October 1999, he was appointed administrator of Lubero territory, succeeding Sikuly’Uvasaka Makala, elected mayor of Butembo.
+In October 1999, he was appointed administrator of Lubero territory, succeeding Sikuly'Uvasaka Makala, elected mayor of Butembo.
 He served as Lubero administrator until 3 March 2003.